auth0/docs/articles/organizations/index.md

 Organizations currently has the following limitations:

-* Supported in only new Universal Login (cannot be used with classic Universal Login or Lock.js)
+* Supported in only New Universal Login (cannot be used with classic Universal Login or Lock.js)
+* Not compatible with New Universal Login's Identifier-First Login flow, which is currently in Early Access (though we do plan to integrate the two in the future).
 * Does not support:
   * custom domains per organization (For example, using the sample scenario, if Rocky Mountain High Adventures and Granite Outpost Rafting and Ziplining could both use `login.travel0.com` as login domains, then Organizations would be useful.
 Alternatively, if Rocky Mountain High Adventures wanted to use `login.rockymountain.com` and Granite Outpost wanted to use `login.graniteoutpost.com`, then we would need to use multiple Auth0 tenants instead.)
   * the following grants and protocols: Client Credentials, SAML (Auth0 as IdP, WS-Fed (Auth0 as IdP)